Esri/lerc/README.md

 In a nutshell, if jpeg is good enough for your images, use jpeg.
 If not, if you would use png instead, or gzip, then you may want to try out Lerc.

+## How to use

+For illustration, we have put together a simple test sample.

+- build the Lerc.dll in src/Lerc.
+Copy the resulting Lerc.lib into the lib/ folder.
+- build the test app in src/LercTest.
+- copy the Lerc.dll next to LercTest.exe.
+- run it.

 ## Lerc Properties

 - works on any common data type, not just 8 bit: